Gen X Drove Me Crazy: Mark Wahlberg Took The Driver’s Test

 Gen X drove me crazy when Mark Wahlberg took the driving test.
 Maybe that’s normal for his generation.
-Millennials don’t seem to want to drive, and a lot of Gen Xers gave it up for Lent, so why would any of them study for the written DMV driver’s test if they aren’t going to drive?
+Millennials don’t seem to want to drive, and a lot of Gen Xers gave it up for Lent.
+Why would any of them study for the written DMV driver’s test if they aren’t going to drive?
 When they need a ride, they take an Uber, whose driver actually knows which signal to use and why.

 They are going to have to pry the car keys out of the cold, dead hands of the Boomers.

 Gen X precedes the Millennials.
 As a Boomer, I babysat the Gen Xers and made some good money doing so.
-At least, for the 70s I did.
-That was when the minimum wage was less than $4, and fifty cents, pooled by all your friends, would get you a couple of gallons of gas.
+At least, for the 1970s I did.
+That was when the minimum wage was less than $4.
+Back then, fifty cents, pooled by all your friends, would get you a couple of gallons of gas.

 Every time I hear that a teen is making $20 or more an hour babysitting, I have a metaphorical meltdown, boring everyone around me with horror stories of making $.50 an hour.

 Below is a Breakfast Club definition of a Gen Xer, which Marky Mark Wahlberg is, having been born almost to the day I graduated high school: June 5,1971.

 There’s probably a Gen X’er (born between 1965 to 1981), close to you.
 Not that you noticed.
 They’re normally known as the slackers, the latchkey kids, the middle-child generation.
 Caught between boomers and younger Millennials, Generation X is mainly known for being neglected and ignored.

 I beg to differ that I “ignored” Gen Xers.
 My nephew was one, and I had fun toting him all over the place.